⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 9.03 | Measures the stock price relative to the company's revenue over the past twelve months, often used for companies with inconsistent or negative earnings. |
+| Price/Sales (TTM) | 7.84 | The Price-to-Sales ratio compares a company's market capitalization to its revenue over the past 12 months, often used for companies with inconsistent earnings or in high-growth phases. |

-| Price/Book (MRQ) | 1.64 | Compares the stock's market price to its book value per share from the most recent quarter, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 1.74 | The Price-to-Book ratio compares a company's market value to its book value (assets minus liabilities), indicating how much investors are willing to pay for each dollar of net assets. |